How to Rebuild Your Emergency Fund

 To make a budget work, you need to track your income and expenses—everything that comes in and goes out.
 This way, you’ll know if you still have money in your restaurant budget line to join your friends in celebration of National Burrito Day and, of course, if you’ve got enough to spring for guac or queso.

-Might we suggest EveryDollar Plus?
-(You felt it coming, right?)
-Seriously, though, it makes tracking super simple.
+Might we suggest the premium version of EveryDollar, a feature inside the Ramsey+ membership?
+It makes tracking super simple.
 This upgraded version connects to your bank and streams those transactions right to your EveryDollar budget.
 All you do is drag and drop them to the right budget line.
+And you can try it out free with a trial to Ramsey+.

 3. Pause other money goals (Baby Steps).